-(Note: As we do on special holidays, in honor of today we’re providing a second extra math problem about Christmas, for those who celebrate or would like to learn more about it.
+(Note: As we do on special holidays, we’re providing an extra math problem about Christmas, for those who celebrate or would like to learn more about it.
 Enjoy!)

 Wee ones: On the 2nd day of Christmas you get 2 turtle doves and a partridge in a pear tree.
 How many birds do you get that day?